 - Because there will be money on-site, you may want to reach out to local police to see an officer might donate his or her time to be on-site during the event.

-Some schools achieve great success hosting a fun, interactive event for the local community.
+Some school parent teacher groups achieve great success hosting a fun, interactive event for the local community.
 Not only can these fundraising events bring in a great deal of money, but they also provide an excellent opportunity for families to socialize.
 Charge a small admission fee for attendees.
 There’s a ton of great entertainment resources available to you through parents and students!
 Have the school band and dance team perform at the carnival.
 Recruit local yoga teachers to host kids yoga classes.
 Provide games and contests.
 You may want to consider bringing in a vendor with inflatable rentals or a climbing wall.
 They will typically come for free if they can keep the profit from ticket sales.
 Rent a large outdoor screen and showcase a movie on the football field after it turns dark.
 Ask local restaurants to sell food and drink on-site (and take a percentage of profits for your cause).

 Add a silent auction as part of your school carnival.
 While some family members are engaged in the numerous games and contests, others can browse the silent auction display.
 Silent auctions are relatively easy to organize.
-Event organizers secure donations from businesses such as professional sporting event tickets, gift certificates for local restaurants and hotels, and possibly even autographed merchandise by local celebrities.
+Event organizers secure in-kind donations from businesses such as professional sporting event tickets, gift certificates for local restaurants and hotels, and possibly even autographed merchandise by local celebrities.
 Items are displayed on banquet tables with detailed information about the item and a silent auction bid sheet.
-Event attendees place bids during the event and auction winners are announced at the close of the event.
+Event attendees place bids throughout the carnival and auction winners are announced at the close of the event.